JoseMora09/project-make-github-profile/make-custom-profile.md

 4) Follow the steps in the video to clone and begin working on the repository.
 ![GitHub page](./img/clone-repository.png)

-5) After cloning the repository, open it in VS code or a comparable editor.
+5) After cloning the repository, open it in VS code.
 When opening a markdown file in VS code, there is a *preview markdown* button at the top right corner.
 This allows you to preview the makrdown output.  *On the left is th markdown file.
 On the right is the preview file.*
 ![GitHub page](./img/markdown-preview.png)